belle2/basf2/online_book/fundamentals/hep_analyses.rst

     **Prerequisites**:

-    	* What's a B factory
+    	* What is a B factory?

     **Objectives**:

+        * A first introduction to all of the basic concepts in a HEP analysis.
-        * Learn everything you need in order to undertsand what the software is supposed to do.
+        * A "big picture" overview of what the Belle II software is supposed to do.
+        * Be aware of important Belle II reference documents and (at least) have spend a bit of time navigating them.

-In this section you will learn the basic concepts underlying an analysis at BelleII, starting from how the data aquisition works and ending to the description of the most common analysis concepts.
+In this section you will learn the basic concepts underlying an analysis at Belle II, starting from how the data acquisition works and ending to the description of the most common analysis concepts.

-The workflow that goes from the data taking to the publication of a measurement at an HEP experiment is quite complex, and involves multiple steps that can take months or even years.
+The workflow that goes from the data taking to the publication of any measurement in High-Energy Physics (HEP) experiment is quite complex.
+Measurements involve multiple steps that can take months or even years.
-While the detail of this procedure can be extremely complex and tedious the overall picture is simple enough to be fitted in a human-readable scheme:
+While the details of this procedure can be extremely complex and tedious the overall picture is simple enough to be fitted in a human-readable scheme:

 .. figure:: grand_scheme_of_hep.png
   :width: 40em